HMS Bagshot

-HMS Bagshot was a Hunt-class minesweeper of the Aberdare sub-class built for the Royal Navy during World War I. She was not completed in time to participate in the First World War and survived the Second World War to be sold for scrap in 1947.
+HMS Bagshot was a Hunt-class minesweeper of the Aberdare sub-class built for the Royal Navy during World War I. She was not completed in time to participate in the First World War, but survived World War II, and was sold for scrap in 1947.

 Design and description

 The Aberdare sub-class were enlarged versions of the original Hunt-class ships with a more powerful armament.
 The ships displaced 800 LT at normal load.
 They had a length between perpendiculars of 220 ft and measured 231 ft long overall.
 The Aberdares had a beam of 26 ft 6 in and a draught of 7 ft 6 in.
 The ships' complement consisted of 74 officers and ratings.

 The ships had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Yarrow boilers.
 The engines produced a total of 2200 ihp and gave a maximum speed of 16 kn.
 They carried a maximum of 185 LT of coal which gave them a range of 1500 nmi at 15 kn.

 The Aberdare sub-class was armed with a quick-firing (QF) 4 in gun forward of the bridge and a QF twelve-pounder (76.2 mm) anti-aircraft gun aft.
 Some ships were fitted with six- or three-pounder guns in lieu of the twelve-pounder.